Arthur-Milchior/MigthyL/Formula/README.md

 The file MakeNnf  transforms it into:
 ## Nnf
-Formulas in negative normal form
+Formulas in negative normal form.
+It also contains a function which ensures that each atoms which appear in NNF with a single polarity are replaced by true.

 The file index transforms it into:
 ## Indexed